donejs/donejs/docs/place-my-order.md

 donejs init place-my-order
 ```

-The initialization process will ask you questions like the name of your application (set to `place-my-order` which we can keep) and the source folder (set to `src` which we can keep as well).
-The other questions can be skipped for now by hitting enter.
-This will install all of DoneJS dependencies, among other things the main projects:
+The initialization process will ask you questions like the name of your application (set to `place-my-order`) and the source folder (set to `src`).
+The other questions can be skipped by hitting enter.
+This will install all of DoneJS' dependencies.
+The main project dependencies include:

 - [StealJS](http://stealjs.com) - ES6, CJS, and AMD module loader and builder
 - [CanJS](http://canjs.com) - Custom elements and Model-View-ViewModel utilities